harshlal028/webauthn/Explainer:-WebAuthn-immediate-mediation.md

 ## Goal

 This feature aims to enable a sign-in flow with passkeys and managed passwords that does not require a user to visit a traditional sign-in page containing multiple sign-in methods for the user to choose between (such as a username/password form, multiple federated sign-in options, a recovery button, etc), while at the same time not changing the sign-in experience for users for whom passkeys or managed password are not available.
 When one or more such credential are available, a user who has reached a sign-in moment in their interaction with a site (such as, for example, by clicking a "Sign In" button) will see a browser dialog containing a list of existing eligible credentials for that site.
 When the user confirms the credential to use (or selects a credential, if multiple are shown), they can be immediately signed in.

+The use cases that this best supports are where a user has an account on the site, but the site does not know the identity of the user through previously set cookies.
+Some of the reasons why this commonly happens are:
+* Users create an account and passkey for a site on one device, and want to sign in to the site on a different device, where the passkey has been synced by their passkey provider.
+* The user is using a different browser on a device where they have previously signed in.
+* The user is using the same browser, but a different profile.
+* Cookies previously set by the site have expired.

 ## Background